Optional Practical Training

 USCIS must receive application on or before: Jul 10, 2015

 - Optional Practical Training (OPT) is available to F-1 students after one year of full-time enrollment, in the academic year immediately preceding OPT, at a U.S. university.
 F-1 students are eligible to apply for up to one year of Optional Practical Training (OPT) per educational level.

-- OPT Guide – Covers all aspects of OPT, 17-month STEM extension and Cap Gap Relief.
+- OPT Guide – Covers all aspects of Post Completion OPT

 - OPT workshop dates